The Seaside (album): Reissues

-The Seaside was reissued on CD in 1995, with "Nurses Whispering Verses", "Is This the Life?", "A Little Man and a House" and "Dinner Time" all removed from the track listing.
+The Seaside was reissued on CD in 1990 and 1995, with "Nurses Whispering Verses", "Is This the Life?", "A Little Man and a House" and "Dinner Time" all removed from the track listing.
 The reason provided for these omissions was that the master tape containing those four songs had been damaged and the recordings lost.
-Despite that, November 2015 saw the release of The Seaside: Original Edition box set which reinstated, and remastered, all the original tracks.
+Despite that, 30 November 2015 saw the release of The Seaside: Original Edition box set which reinstated, and remastered, all the original tracks.
+The 2014 remaster was done using the original album tapes.
+With additional punch to the bass and kick drum, the sound is a closer approximation of the original cassette than the treble heavier 1990s releases.
+A download voucher features alternate mixes of three tracks from the 1990s releases; the box set includes a photobook featuring promo photography by Robin Fransella as well as a replica of the original cassette release and lyric booklet.
+Also included are replicas of the Alphabet Business Concern's YOUsletters, photos and flyers from 1984, and four badges.

+In his review for The Quietus, Sean Kitching praised the 2015 mix and packaging.
+He commented: "it sounds far better than the treble heavy 90s CD versions, which nevertheless doesn't appear to cheer the crestfallen face of Jim Smith now returning to his rightful place on the front cover."
+Zac of Caught in the Crossfire said that "Hearing "Dinner Time" on the new re-issue today made me bounce off the walls.
+It was like discovering Cardiacs for the very first time again."

 Track listing

 All tracks written and arranged by Tim Smith, except where noted.
 Writing credits per the Cardiacs Book; lyrics not credited on album.